marwaybs/tic_tac_toe/README.md

-A tit tac toe game made with react and styled components
+A tic tac toe game made with react and styled components

 ## Available Scripts